akinsho/toggleterm.nvim/README.md

 - Having multiple terminals with different directions open at the same time is currently unsupported.

-### `ToggleTermOpenAll` and `ToggleTermCloseAll`
+### `ToggleTermToggleAll`

-These commands allow you to open all the previously toggled terminal in one go or close all the currently open terminals at once.
+This command allows you to open all the previously toggled terminal in one go or close all the currently open terminals at once.

 ### `TermExec`